paswotz/mg4-headunit-ui-mod/README.md

 ![IMG_7242](https://github.com/user-attachments/assets/ee0e91c5-dc21-40ee-a962-243529e91b5c)

-**A project to port newer MG vehicle UI features to the legacy MG4 infotainment system.**
+**Upgrade your infotainment system with the latest launcher UI experience from SAIC/MG.**
 > [!WARNING]
 > Currently, this mod only works with MG4 SE (Standard) models.

 ## Installation methods
+> [!NOTE]
+> Choose **Recommended** if you want to install the full base system package.\
+> Choose **Manual** if you want to select the modified apps yourself.

 **Manual**

 >You already have access to the internal Android system (AAOS) to sideload apk's.
-1. Download the latest APK from [releases](https://github.com/paswotz/mg4-headunit-ui-mod/releases) and copy it to a FAT32 formatted USB drive.
+1. Download the latest APK's from [releases](https://github.com/paswotz/mg4-headunit-ui-mod/releases) and copy it to a FAT32 formatted USB drive.
-2. Install the APK via the Android system menu using the "Files" app.
+2. Install the APK's via the Android system menu using the "Files" app.

 **Recommend**
 > [!IMPORTANT]